InterDigitalInc/AdvantEDGE/docs/usage/usage-gui-overview.md

 The AdvantEDGE GUI can be accessed using a standard browser on standard HTTP/HTTPS ports 80/443 of the node where AdvantEDGE is deployed.

 Either `<your-node-ipaddress>` or `<your-node-URL>` should do the trick.
-> We currently do not perform cross-browser compatibility tests <br>Therefore your best chance of success is using Chrome
+_**NOTE:** We currently do not perform cross-browser compatibility tests; therefore your best chance of success is using Chrome._

 The GUI is sub-divided in 3 areas:
 - Top Bar